 On Saturday afternoon, the conference considers a real-world newsroom dilemma faced by a JSPA member high school within the last year, evaluating it through the lens of Torah verses they can apply to their own student media roles when they get home.

-In addition to Ms. Grossman’s topics, workshops will address subjects including how to cover Israel and the larger Jewish world from a high school newsroom; basic and advanced photojournalism; lashon harah (gossip) and other guiding cosiderations found in the Torah; Jewish journalism on college campuses, led by current university students; and many more.
+Beginning at 9 a.m. and continuing throughout the day Thursday and Friday, students and their advisers will be able to choose among various 45-minute workshops, with options including how to cover Israel and the larger Jewish world from a high school newsroom; basic and advanced photojournalism; lashon harah (gossip) and other guiding considerations found in the Torah; Jewish journalism on college campuses, led by current university students; and many more.

-At dinner on Thursday, Ms. Grossman will describe her career journey and some particular experiences and insights of her career.
+The program will break both days for lunch and a chance to sample LA’s famed Pico-Robertson kosher restaurant scene.
+At dinner on Thursday, arranged and catered off-site by the conference, Ms. Grossman will describe her career journey and some particular experiences and insights of her career.

-After the Saturday lunch and discussion, parks and other walking opportunities are available in the area of conference meetings and hotels.
+Shabbat meals will be held at the conference venue.
+Parks and other walking opportunities are available in the area after lunch.
 A JSPA Havdalah is planned for the end of the day, with Shabbat ending at 5:24 p.m.

-Registration via PayPal is $150 per person and includes Thursday night dinner, and Friday night Shabbat dinner and Saturday Shabbat lunch.
+Registration is $150 per person and includes Thursday night dinner, and Friday night Shabbat dinner and Saturday Shabbat lunch.
 Early bird registration of $130 is offered to those who pay by Nov.
 10. Please click here to register for the conference.

 CLICK HERE TO REGISTER FOR THE CONFERENCE